Digicreon/Dispak/README.md

 4. When you create a new tag with `dpk pkg`, the `current` file will be renamed with the tag version number(`X.Y.Z`), and a new empty `current` file is created.
 5. When you deploy a tag on a server (`dpk install` command), Dispak will check in the migration table which was the last migration executed; then it will process every migration files that are not already processed, in their creation order.

+As you can see, there is no process for migration roll-back.
+The main reason is to keep the system simple, by only writing  `ALTER` commands in plain SQL (whereas other database migration tools are usually using code written in a more complex programming language).
+If you need to roll-back easily, maybe you should spend more time on your testing/staging platform.
+Anyway, you can do database backups before migrations.
+The recommended way to do that is to add the execution of [Arkiv](https://github.com/Amaury/Arkiv) in a pre-install script.

 ### 3.2 Crontab installation